Anteosauria

-Anteosaurs are a group of large, primitive carnivorous dinocephalian therapsids with large canines and incisors and short limbs, that are known from the Middle Permian of South Africa, Russia, China, and Brazil.
+Anteosauria is a clade of large, basal carnivorous dinocephalian therapsids characterized by large canines and incisors, as well as short limbs.
+Anteosaurs are known from the Middle Permian formations of South Africa, Russia, China, and Brazil.
 Some grew very large, with skulls 50–80 cm long, and were the largest predators of their time.
-They died out at the end of the Middle Permian, possibly as a result of the extinction of the herbivorous Tapinocephalia on which they may have fed.
+Anteosaurs, as well as the rest of the dinocephalians, went extinct during the Capitanian mass extinction, which marked the end of the Middle Permian.